 Explore the village’s stunning Canyon of St. Spirito.
 Once inside, stretch your arms out and touch two distinct mountains as you hike to the 13th-century Monastery of St. Martino in Valle along beautiful terrain.

-There are plenty of unique accommodations in the Abruzzo region.
-You can stay in beach hotels, farmhouses, cute villas or even a 17th-century castle.
+There are plenty of unique accommodations in this central Italian region.
+You can stay in beach hotels, farmhouses, cute villas, or even a 17th-century castle.